Materials-Consortia/OPTIMADE/optimade.rst

 The OPTIMADE JSON Lines format then extends these rules with the following conventions:

 - The first line of the file is a JSON object that contains metadata about the file.
-  It MUST comprise of a dictionary with the key ``x-optimade``, under which the following key MUST be defined:
+  It MUST be a dictionary with the key ``x-optimade``, under which the following key MUST be defined:

   - ``api_version``: The OPTIMADE API version used when generating the file, as described in the ``meta`` member in `JSON Response Schema: Common Fields`_.